malikgale/opensearchserver/_posts/faq/2013-11-22-How-to-sort-on-specific-field-then-on-relevance.markdown

 {% endhighlight %}
 </div></div>

-But documents with the same "price" values must then seemed to be sorted randomly.
+But documents with the same `price` values must then seemed to be sorted randomly.

-A second sort can be added, on "score". `score` is not a real field of the documents but it is an information that can be used at query time to sort documents.
+A second sort can be added, on `score`. `score` is not a real field of the documents but it is an information that can be used at query time to sort documents.

 <div class="clearfix">
 <div class="col-md-6">